Latest Savings Rate (SR): February 2022

 My SR-graph will get updated at the end of every month.
 These updates will be fairly short and follow the same pattern as much as possible:

-- I use YNAB4 to generate a detailed overview of all my income and expenses for each month in a clean table.
+- I use the new YNAB to generate a detailed overview of all my income and expenses for each month in a clean table.

 - From this table, I make a collapsed and summarized screenshot that I then upload to this page.